stallman-j/ekonomR/documentation/documentation.md

 **How do I know if my data is cleaned?**

-Your data is cleaned once you have:
+In most cases, you'll know that your data counts as cleaned once you have done the following:

+- Set up your data in long format: this means that an observation (a row) signifies a unique combination of:

+  - a unit (e.g. a country, person, firm, city)
+  - (possibly) a time period (e.g. month, year, quarter)

+- Accounted for oddities in the data

+  - This typically includes analyzing the data's missing values, correcting entries that may have been erroneous, and getting a sense of how well the data were collected and inputted

+- Merged the datasets that you're planning to use into a single cleaned dataset.

+  - Oftentimes we end up bringing multiple datasets together.
+For instance, an analysis of the relationship between greenhouse gases per capita and incomes per capita would require data on greenhouse gases, data on incomes, and data on populations

+  - In this example you might have a cleaning script to clean each of the datasets on greenhouse gases, incomes, and population, as well as a final fourth script merging these three (cleaned) datasets together.
+(Vignette showing this to be added).

-1. Defined all your variables (you should *not* be taking transformations of variables in an analysis script).
+- Defined all the variables you're planning to use.

+  - You should *not* be defining variables in plotting, simulation, or analysis scripts.
 In other words, the number of *columns* in your data should not increase in any of your analysis or plot scripts.

-Why does this matter?
+    - Your final merging script is where you should define your variables, if at all possible.
+That way, when you look back because you forgot how you defined a variable, you know where to find it: it's in your merge script.
+Otherwise you have to look through all your cleaning scripts, and your collaborators also have to look through all your cleaning scripts, in order to find *anything.*

+  - Why shouldn't you define variables outside of cleaning scripts?

   It's a lot easier to have analysis and plotting or mapping scripts kept separate.
 Oftentimes a transformation of a variable (e.g. taking logs) that you like for your analysis will also look good for your plots and maps.
 If you define this variable in your cleaning script, then all your later scripts can make use of this without you trying to figure out what variables you set where.
-Just define all your variables in your cleaning script.

-2. Set up your data in long format: this means that an observation (a row) signifies a unique combination of:
-  1. a unit (e.g. a country, person, firm, city)
-  2. (possibly) a time period (e.g. month, year, quarter).

 Usually you can tell you're there when you have one column that contains your units (say, countries) and another column that tracks the time period.

 If your rows contain countries and your columns contain years, for instance, your data is not ready for analysis and will need to be transformed from what's called "wide" format into "long" format.
 Vignettes with examples will be put up to show you simple ways to achieve this.

 ## Run your analysis and make your plots